 A survey of the cultural traditions of Spanish-speaking populations, including those of Spain, Latin America and the United States.
 No knowledge of Spanish is required or expected.
 HUM 3322 History of North American Art (3-3-0) Prerequisite: ART 1301, 1302, or 1310.
-Cross-listed as ART 3322.
+Crosslisted as ART 3322.
 Credit may not be earned for both.
 This course surveys the art of North America from colonial times to the present day with an emphasis on the art of the United States.
 Traditional architecture, sculpture, and painting will be the focus of the class, but decorative art, folk art and other types of art objects will also be studied.
 Students will learn about the major monuments of North American art history as well as the names of notable North American artists, and will interpret art works within the context in which they were produced.
-HUM 3323 Technology and Literature (3-3-0) Cross-listed as ENG 3323.
+HUM 3323 Technology and Literature (3-3-0) Crosslisted as ENG 3323.
 Credit may not be earned for both.
 Prerequisite: 3 hours of literature.
 The course may study influences of technology or science on literature, analyze how literature represents technology, or interpret literature as a reflection of social ambivalence toward technology.
-HUM 3324 History of Modern Art (3-3-0) Cross-listed as ART 3302.
+HUM 3324 History of Modern Art (3-3-0) Crosslisted as ART 3302.
 Credit may not be earned for both.
 Prerequisite: ENG 1301 and 3 hours of art history or art appreciation.
 A survey of world art from the Revolutionary Period (late 18th century) to contemporary times, including such artistic movements as Neoclassicism, Romanticism, Impressionism, Cubism, Surrealism and Pop Art.
-HUM 3325 Arts Administration (3-3-0) Cross-listed as ART 3325, DRA 3325, MUS 3325.
+HUM 3325 Arts Administration (3-3-0) Crosslisted as ART 3325, DRA 3325, MUS 3325.
 Credit may not be earned for more than one.
 Prerequisite: Junior standing, completion of the creative arts band in the common core, or departmental approval.
 An examination of the principles of arts administration stressing general concepts relating to marketing, fundraising, audience development, financial management, and the overall environment of arts management in profit and non-profit organizations such as theaters, art galleries, music organizations, dance companies, and museums.
-HUM 3326 Playwriting (3-3-0) Cross-listed as DRA 3308.
+HUM 3326 Playwriting (3-3-0) Crosslisted as DRA 3308.
 Credit may not be earned for both.
 Prerequisite: Junior standing or permission of the instructor.
 The process of playwriting.
 Topics include dramatic structure, character and dialogue development and conflict resolution.
 Culminates with an original script.
-HUM 3328 Contemporary Art (3-3-0) Cross-listed as ART 3304.
+HUM 3328 Contemporary Art (3-3-0) Crosslisted as ART 3304.
 Credit may not be earned for both.
 Prerequisite: 3 hours of art history or art appreciation.
 This course is a survey of artworks from around the world produced since 1945.
 Painting and sculpture and their variations will be the primary focus, but a full range of visual culture will also be considered.
+HUM 3329 Baroque Art (3-3-0) Crosslisted as ART 3309.
+Credit may not be earned for both.
+Prerequisite: Credit in ENG 1301 and 3 hours of art history or art appreciation (ART 1301, 1302, or 1310).
+This course surveys the art of Western Europe during the seventeenth century with emphasis on Italy, Spain and the Netherlands.
+The impact of political, religious and cultural changes on creative production is examined.
 HUM 3330 Second Language Acquisition (3-3-0) Prerequisite: PSY 1303.